 Warhol attended Holmes Elementary school and took the free art classes offered at the Carnegie Institute (now the Carnegie Museum of Art) in Pittsburgh.
 In 1942, at the age of 14, Warhol again suffered a tragedy when his father passed away from a jaundiced liver.
 Warhol was so upset that he could not attend his father's funeral, and he hid under his bed throughout the wake.
 Warhol's father had recognized his son's artistic talents, and in his will, he dictated that his life savings go toward Warhol's college education.
 That same year, Warhol began at Schenley High School, and upon graduating, in 1945, he enrolled at the Carnegie Institute for Technology (now Carnegie Mellon University) to study pictorial design.

 Warhol's enigmatic personal life has been the subject of much debate.
 He is widely believed to have been a gay man, and his art was often infused with homoerotic imagery and motifs.
 However, he claimed that he remained a virgin for his entire life.

-Warhol's life and work simultaneously satirized and celebrated materiality and celebrity.
+Warhol's life and work simultaneously satirised and celebrated materiality and celebrity.
 On the one hand, his paintings of distorted brand images and celebrity faces could be read as a critique of what he viewed as a culture obsessed with money and celebrity.
-On the other hand, Warhol's focus on consumer goods and pop-culture icons, as well as his own taste for money and fame, suggest a life in celebration of the very aspects of American culture that his work criticized.
+On the other hand, Warhol's focus on consumer goods and pop-culture icons, as well as his own taste for money and fame, suggest a life in celebration of the very aspects of American culture that his work criticised.
 Warhol spoke to this apparent contradiction between his life and work in his book The Philosophy of Andy Warhol, writing that "making money is art and working is art, and good business is the best art.